Warsen/KamiHime-scripts/README.md

 Content scripts for browser game KamiHime Project.

 Use Tampermonkey for Chrome or Greasemonkey for Firefox (not tested).
 Initially created for personal use.
-Change parameters in "KamiHime quests auto start" script if you want and use them at your own risk to get a ban on nutaku
+Change parameters in "KamiHime quests auto start" script if you want and use them.

+Please keep in mind:

+Scripts were created with intention to automate tedious and time consuming actions of player by emulating this actions.
+Script can and do only what player can.
+I especially was cautios to not burden game server with frequent requests.
+Please follow these rules if you want to modify my scripts.

+Please be noted that you will violate Nutaku rules by using scripts.
+But they cannot distinguish between actions of a player or the scripts.
+In my view uses of scripts are justified as they can keep interest in game but save time for rest of life.

 Description of scripts: